dcas796/tinyos/readme.md

 however, the kernel **does not have hard drive support** yet (it might be later on added as another integrated driver).

 It implements its own memory allocator; screen, keyboard and mouse drivers; and an interpreter program that is launched when booted.
-It is still very early stage and has yet not been tested on real hardware.
+It is still at a very early stage and has yet not been tested on real hardware.

 ## Architecture
 [TinyOS.pdf](images/TinyOS.pdf)